hashicorp/hcp-terraform-operator/docs/faq.md

 - **Where can I find Module outputs?**

-  Non-sensitive outputs will be saved in Kubernetes ConfigMap.
-Sensitive outputs will be saved in Kubernetes Secret.
-In both cases, the name of the corresponding Kubernetes object will be generated automatically and has the following pattern: `<CR.metadata.name>-module-outputs`.
-In the case the underlying Workspace is managed by the Operator, all outputs will be duplicated in the corresponding ConfigMap/Secret.
+  Non-sensitive outputs will be saved in a ConfigMap.
+Sensitive outputs will be saved in a Secret.
+In both cases, the name of the corresponding Kubernetes object will be generated automatically and has the following pattern: `<metadata.name>-module-outputs`.
+When the underlying workspace is managed by the operator, all outputs will be duplicated in the corresponding ConfigMap or Secret.

 - **Can I execute a new Run without changing any Workspace or Module attributes?**